kalbasit/zmk-config/README.md

-# 34-key Colemak ZMK Configuration for Cradio (Sweep v2.2)
+# 34-key Colemak ZMK Configuration for Cradio (Ferris Sweep)

+My layout for the awesome [Ferris Sweep][ferris-sweep], a custom 34-key wireless keyboard (17 keys per half).

 This ZMK configuration is Nix-based, and uses [zmk-nix][zmk-nix] (Thanks @lilyinstarlight for the awesome project).